leonardohn/yars/README.md

 `yars` is a RISC-V simulator that currently supports RV32IM ISA.

+This is work in progress and should not be used in production.

 ## Building

 To be able to build this project you will need Rust toolchain installed